plandes/clj-nlp-parse/README.md

 => "Paul Landes"
 ```

-### Features
+### Feature Creation

 This library was written to generate features for a machine learning
 algoritms.
 There are some utility functions for doing this.

-Here are a couple
-of examples.
+Other feature libraries the integrate with this library:
+* [General NLP feature creation]
+* [Word vector feature creation]

+Below are examples of feature creation with just this library.

 Get the first propbank parsed from the SRL:
 ```clojure